 Most men know how to find the right tie, and it’s easy to pick out a pocket square, but what about the shoes?
 Coordinating the colour of you shoes with the colour of your suit can be confusing and, if you do it wrong, it could completely ruin an otherwise dapper ensemble.

-We’re here to dispel the rumor that ‘black shoes go with everything’.
+We’re here to dispel the rumour that ‘black shoes go with everything’.
 Here’s our definitive guide.

 Unfortunately, there’s only one answer here: black.
 Wearing a black suit with brown shoes is like wearing black shoes with white socks.
 They stand out, and for all the wrong reasons.
 We know that you’ve probably seen celebrities experimenting with coloured shoes but we have to say that we don’t recommend it.
 There’s a certain elegance that comes with a black suit and black shoes.